My journey with cancer has included a lot of waiting.

 I am not.

 In December, I filled out a screening questionnaire to be in a clinical trial for a COVID vaccine.
-I've participated in a number of clinical trials so I felt comfortable going that route.
-I checked all the right boxes and received an email regarding the location for an interview for the trial.
+I've participated in clinical trials before, so I felt comfortable going that route.
 I waited six days and received an email saying that all the trial slots were filled.
-Back to waiting.

-As disappointed I was being unable to schedule a shot, I thought about what I had read on NJ.com.
+As disappointed as I was being unable to schedule a shot, I thought about what I had read on NJ.com.
 NJ has been receiving 100,000 vaccines per week.
-That means that unless that number allotted to NJ increases it, will take more than a month for the first day registrants ( of which I was one) to be scheduled.

 Today, I registered for an appointment to receive the vaccine through the health care system affiliated with my cancer center.
 No appointments available at this time but I am in the queue.
 I am hopeful that by Spring I will get the vaccine.